Short and long-term wind turbine power output prediction: Data

 \subsection{Description of the raw dataset}

 All graphs and figures were produced using two seasonal parts of the available dataset.
 Throughout the paper, we refer to the data recorded between June 1, 2013, and August 31, 2013, as the training data, and the corresponding period of year 2014 as the validation data.
 Although, we have access to the full two year data set, we choose to restrict our analysis in a specific season of the year, as this reduces seasonality effects, while still maintaining a significant amount of data, and it permits a full decoupling between the training and the validation data.
-It is important to note that the results presented in the paper can be easily extended to the entire year. \\ The dataset contains observations of various signals every 10 minutes.
+It is important to note that the results presented in the paper still hold when we perform the same analysis using the full year 2013 as training data and the data from 2014 for validation. \\ The dataset contains observations of various signals every 10 minutes.
 Some of the signals contained in the dataset are the ambient wind speed, say $w_t$, the relative direction of the wind speed with respect to the nacelle, say $\phi_t$, the ambient temperature, say $T_t$, and the power output produced by the turbine, say $p_t$, at time $t$, $t\geq0$.
 Besides the aforementioned continuous valued signals, there are some nominal variables with a discrete support, such as the variable pertaining to the different operational states of the turbine.
 Such variables help to identify time periods during which the turbine is out of use (maintenance, free run, blades turned into low resistance position) or if the wind turbine is in a state different from normal operational condition.

 In the first part of the paper, we suppress the subscript $t$ as we deal with static models, while in the second part of the paper we deal with dynamic models, and we, therefore, reinstate the subscript $t$ notation.